Get the Best WordPress Backup

 2. Export data from your old website.

 It’s time to create a custom exported file that you’ll import into another site.
-Add a new package in Duplicator and choose exactly what data you want to include.
+Add a new backup in Duplicator and choose exactly what data you want to include.
 Duplicator can migrate your WordPress files, plugins, themes, media files, and database.

 3. Import the data into the new site.